Six Common Facebook Scams in 2019 (and Other Social Media Scams)

 - Profile Hijacking

 - Easy Money Scams

-In this article, we'll break down the telltale warning signs of each social media scam — along with ways for you to avoid them:
+In this article, we'll break down the telltale warning signs of these social media scams — along with ways for you to avoid them.

-And since celebrity photos and information are readily available across the web, it's fairly easy for a criminal to cook up a fake profile in a matter of minutes:
+And since celebrity photos and information are readily available across the web, it's fairly easy for a criminal to cook up a fake Facebook profile in a matter of minutes.

 FAKE CELEBRITY PROFILE EXAMPLE

-Perhaps a more dangerous form of impersonation occurs when impostors pretend to be a real company on social media and respond to consumer complaints, in an attempt to harvest account details.
+Perhaps a more dangerous form of impersonation occurs when impostors pretend to be a real company on social media and respond to consumer complaints.
+Be warned that social media scammers do this in an attempt to harvest your private account details.